Become a part of our growing entreprneurship community!

 Zapitalism

-When choosing the best business games for kids, Zapitalism is the best option for you.
+When choosing the best business games for kids, Zapitalism is another great option.
 Here, children can learn about the financial concept of running a business.
 They will learn how to price products, make a profit, and more.
 The game is perfect for those who prefer a screen over a board, and the customer service is also great.

 Zapitalism can accommodate up to 6 people, and the goal is to become the wealthiest person on the island.
 If your kid is the only one playing, the computer will fill the other slots.
 The winner is the one who has the most money by the time the game is over.